Running multiple Magento stores on one install.

 - This assumes a standard LAMP setup.
 In our case, Ubuntu 10.04 LTS, Apache 2, MySQL 5 and PHP 5.3.

 - It’s necessary to create some symlinks on the filesystem, so you’ll need access to do that.
-You don’t really want to be trying to run Magento
+You don’t really want to be trying to run Magento on a shared host anyway, so this shouldn’t be a problem.

-on a shared host anyway, so this shouldn’t be a problem. - The stores are on different domains, although the principles are the same if it’s a subdomain, subfolder or other configuration.
+- The stores are on different domains, although the principles are the same if it’s a subdomain, subfolder or other configuration.

-and some experimentation.
-I needed to set up two stores to run off the same Magento installation as two catalogues (one a subset of the other)
+Magento is powerful and flexible, but not terribly well documented, so figuring out the best way to accomplish something can take some digging and some experimentation.
+I needed to set up two stores to run off the same Magento installation as two catalogues (one a subset of the other) from the same retailer.

 There are two broad approaches: